AhamefulaChibundu/PLPBasicGitAssignment/README.md

     7. The last step is to push the changes to Github using the command "git push -u origin main".
 I tried this command but i was having the error "error: failed to push some refs to 'https://github.com/AhamefulaChibundu/PLPBasicGitAssignment.git'

-    This error kept occouring because I added a README file while creating the repo and my local machine was not aware of that initial commit.
+    This error kept occoring because I added a README file while creating the repo and my local machine was not aware of that initial commit.
 To resolve this error, I used the command "git pull --rebase origin main". this command pulled the README file to my local machine, then I used the "git push -u origin main" command and the changes were pushed to Github.